 [Priority theme 1]

-(insurance products and services)
+(Insurance products and services)

 The provision of products and services that contribute to dealing with various risks faced by our customers, which are the result of societal changes such as the acceleration of Japan’s declining birthrate and aging population, is an opportunity for the Group to both grow and contribute to the health promotion of our customers.

-Important social issue Impact of initiatives to respond to social issues Locations in the Sustainability Report 2023 GRI topics
+| Important social issue | Impact of initiatives to respond to social issues | Locations in the Sustainability Report 2025 | GRI topics |

-By providing insurance that supports the prevention of dementia as well as insurance that offers coverage for a wide range of conditions requiring long-term care, we will mitigate the financial and social risks faced by an aging society.
-III Priority Theme 1▶
+By providing insurance that supports the prevention of dementia as well as insurance that offers coverage for a wide range of conditions requiring long-term care, we will mitigate the financial and social risks faced by an aging society. | P.27–30 | Measures against demographic change and aging Better products and services 203: Indirect Economic Impacts 417: Marketing and Labeling |

-By integrating Internet-based insurance enrollment with face-to-face support service, responding to the insurance enrollment needs of foreign workers, and offering protection-oriented products at an affordable price, we will promote easier access to insurance products.
-III Priority Theme 1▶
+By integrating Internet-based insurance enrollment with face-to-face support service, responding to the insurance enrollment needs of foreign workers, and offering protection-oriented products at an affordable price, we will promote easier access to insurance products. | P.33–35 | |

-By providing products and services in response to SME needs, we will contribute to the establishment and growth of SMEs as well as the health promotion of their employees.
-III Priority Theme 1▶
+By providing products and services in response to SME needs, we will contribute to the establishment and growth of SMEs as well as the health promotion of their employees. | P.31–33 | |

 <Shared value and sustainability theme>